Reece James (footballer, born 1993): Blackpool

 After two years at Doncaster, James joined Championship club Blackpool on 1 July 2021 on a three-year deal.

 Sheffield Wednesday (loan)

 On 7 July 2022, James joined Sheffield Wednesday on loan for the duration of the season.
 He made his debut against Sunderland in the EFL Cup on 10 August 2022.
 James was shown a red card in his first start for the club against Peterborough United.
 His first goal for the club came against Peterborough United in the second leg of the play-off semi-final.

 Permanent move to Sheffield Wednesday

 On 30 June 2023, James joined Sheffield Wednesday for an undisclosed fee.
 He made his permanent debut against Southampton on 4 August 2023 coming off the bench.
 On 17 May 2024, it was confirmed he would be released following the expiration of his contract.

 Return to Rotherham United

 On 22 May 2024, it was confirmed James would return to Rotherham United on a two-year deal.
+On 8 May 2026 Rotherham announced he was being released after the team's relegation to EFL League Two.

+Return to Sheffield Wednesday

+On 24 August 2026, James returned to Sheffield Wednesday, signing a one-year contract after a successful trial.
+He made his return the following day in the EFL Cup, starting the game against Wolverhampton Wanderers.